Namoshek/laravel-scout-database/README.md

 ## Configuration

+In order to instruct Scout to use the driver provided by this package, you need to change the `driver` option in `config/scout.php` to `database`.
+If you did not change the Scout configuration file, you can also set the `SCOUT_DRIVER` environment variable to `database` instead.

-All available configuration options can be found in `config/scout-database.php`.
+All available configuration options of the package itself can be found in `config/scout-database.php`.
 The options are described thoroughly in the file itself.

-_A basic installation most likely does not require any configuration change at all, you might want to have a look at the `connection` setting just in case though._
+_A basic installation most likely does not require you to change any of these settings.
+Just to make sure, you should have a look at the
+`connection` option though._

 ## Usage